Table of Contents

 Arguments against

-It doesn't help that bad faith arguments and disingenuity are rewarded on the modern internet with capitalists realizing that angry people tend to stay on a website longer, which allows them to pocket more money from advertiser revenue.
+It doesn't help that bad faith arguments and disingenuity are rewarded on the modern internet with capitalists realizing that angry people tend to stay on a website longer, thus allowing them to pocket more money from advertiser revenue.
 This is why troll farms receive funding, and it might also explain why society feels more irritable.
 In short, remember to pick and choose your battles wisely… or simply just log off.5)

 Notes